thanglong2000pro/Face-Mask-Detector-TL/README.md

 # Face Mask Detector-TL

 ## INTRODUCTION ##
-**COVID-19 face mask detector using OpenCV, Keras/TensorFlow, and Deep Learning**
+**COVID-19 face mask detector using OpenCV, Keras/TensorFlow, Flask and Deep Learning**
 - This is my project in DL Class, which is organized by AI4E.
 The COVID-19 mask detector I'm building here today could potentially be used to help ensure your safety and the safety of others.
 COVID-19 face mask detector used to:
   - Detect face masks in images
   - Detect face masks in video